 60. Light Wooden Panels

-If you’re working with very limited space in a one-wall small kitchen layout, then you should try light wooden panels as an open shelves design option.
+If you’re working with limited space in a one-wall small kitchen layout, you should try light wooden panels as an open shelves design option.
 Unlike regular open shelves, light wooden panels use the wall on both sides of the kitchen to create space for open shelves.

 61. Farmhouse Charm